Obituary of Wilhelmina Lyle

 Wilhelmina was a ferocious reader.
 She enjoyed fiction, non-fiction and bibliographies, and she could often be found reading multiple books simultaneously, and quickly.
 She was also a Bible scholar.
 In Virginia Beach she became a devoted student of Bible Study Fellowship, where she met many friends.
 She regularly attended BSF classes in Virginia Beach and even in the Detroit area when she visited her family.
 During her recent illness, BSF sisters were at her side daily, providing love, prayer and support.
 She was a member of Bridge Church, in Virginia Beach and served as an usher before her health declined.

-Wilhelmina is survived by her son, Hycinto Algenon Lyle, II, her brother Richard Lowe (Pamela), her sister, Alethia Carr (Melvin), her nieces, Blakeney Vasquez (Emilio), Lesley Fairrow (Daniel), Ashley Carr and nephew Evan Lowe, many cousins across the country, her sisters of BSF and many friends.To send flowers to the family of Wilhelmina Lyle, please visit Tribute Store
+Wilhelmina is survived by her son, Hycinto Algenon Lyle, II, her brother Richard Lowe (Pamela), her sister, Alethia Carr (Melvin), her nieces, Blakeney Vasquez (Emilio), Lesley Fairrow (Daniel), Ashley Carr and nephew Evan Lowe, many cousins across the country, her sisters of BSF and many friends.To send flowers to the family or plant a tree in memory of Wilhelmina Lyle, please visit Tribute Store